ikergarcia1996/Easy-Translate/README.md

 - **facebook/nllb-200-distilled-600M**: <https://huggingface.co/facebook/nllb-200-distilled-600M>

+### SeamlessM4T

+**SeamlessM4T** a collection of models designed to provide high quality translation, allowing people from different linguistic communities to communicate effortlessly through speech and text.
+It was introduced in this [paper](https://dl.fbaipublicfiles.com/seamless/seamless_m4t_paper.pdf) and first released in [this](https://github.com/facebookresearch/seamless_communication) repository.
+>SeamlessM4T can directly translate between 196 Languages for text input/output.

+- **facebook/hf-seamless-m4t-medium**: <https://huggingface.co/facebook/hf-seamless-m4t-medium> (Requires transformers 4.35.0)

+- **facebook/hf-seamless-m4t-large**: <https://huggingface.co/facebook/hf-seamless-m4t-large> (Requires transformers 4.35.0)

 ### Other MT Models supported
 We support every MT model in the 🤗 Hugging Face's Hub.
 If you find a model that doesn't work, please open an issue for us to fix it or a PR with the fix.
 This includes, among many others:
 - **Small100**: <https://huggingface.co/alirezamsh/small100>
 - **Mbart many-to-many / many-to-one**: <https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt>
 - **Opus MT**: <https://huggingface.co/Helsinki-NLP/opus-mt-es-en>

+See the [Supported languages table](supported_languages.md) for a table of the supported languages and their ids.

 ## Citation
 If you use this software please cite